830 CMR: DEPARTMENT OF REVENUE

 b. filing a certification with the pass-through entity, stating that they agree to file tax returns, make quarterly estimated tax payments, and accept personal jurisdiction in Massachusetts state courts for the determination and collection of taxes, including estimated tax payments, and related interest, penalties, and fees imposed with respect to the income of the pass-through entity.
 Members that file this certification may nonetheless agree to have the entity withhold on their behalf at any time during the taxable year.

-5. Upper-tier pass-through entities comprising only exempt members.
-Generally, withholding is not required on upper-tier pass-through entities that certify that all of their members are exempt from withholding under 830 CMR 62B.2.2(3)(c)1 through 4.
+5. Upper-tier Pass-through Entities Comprising Only Exempt Members.
+Generally, withholding is not required as to upper-tier pass-through entities that certify that all of their members are exempt from withholding under 830 CMR 62B.2.2(3)(c)1. through 4.

 (4) Income Subject to Withholding; Quarterly Payment

 (a) Amount of Tax to be Withheld.
-The tax withheld under this regulation shall be calculated based on Massachusetts taxable amounts of distributive share allocated to a member subject to withholding.
+The tax withheld under 830 CMR 62B.2.2 shall be calculated based on Massachusetts taxable amounts of distributive share allocated to a member subject to withholding.
+The amount subject to withholding by a pass-through entity is calculated based on the entity’s Massachusetts-source income.

 (b) Payments of Tax Withheld.
 The pass-through entity must make a required annual payment on behalf of each member subject to withholding calculated by multiplying the withholding rate by the lesser of 80% of the member's distributive share for the taxable year, or 100% of the member's prior year distributive share.
 The pass-through entity shall make four installment payments on the required annual payment on behalf of each subject member for the taxable year.
 The amount of each installment shall be 25% of the required annual payment.
 Each installment shall be paid on or before the last day of the month following the close of the quarter of the entity's taxable year.